hapax/hapax.github.io/assets/visual-qft.md

 build the tensor factors by squishing and adding digits.
 The quantum circuit which does all this takes exponentialy fewer operations than the best classical algorithm.
-So, by trying to draw pretty pictures in Hilbert space, we ended up obtaining a massive algorithmic speedup!
+So, by looking for pretty pictures of Hilbert space, we ended up obtaining a massive algorithmic speedup!
 And they told you to stop doodling in math class.